 Side hustle opportunities, dividends, and returns all tend to decline during a bear market.
 Therefore, look for countercyclical income and investment opportunities as well.

 Defaults skyrocket during a recession.
 If you have any outstanding loans, you should consider collecting when times are good.
-If you like to invest in debt instruments, perhaps it’s best to only invest in loans with short maturities, rather than ones that may expire in the 13th year of a bull market.
+If you like to invest in debt instruments, perhaps it's best to only invest in loans with short maturities.
 The same goes for private equity or real estate investments.

 Only professional landlords with zero emotions can capture the maximum amount of rent when times are good.
 For most mom and pop landlords, we feel badly raising the rents to keep up with inflation or stay even with the market, so we don't.

 Depending on your tenant situation, you may want to get your rents close to market if it's been more than three years of no rent increases.
 I have one rental that hasn't had its rent increased in three years because I feel bad doing so.
 It could probably earn at least $400 more a month, or $4,800 a year.
 But I'm unwilling to send them an e-mail notification because they've been good tenants.

 If you are already retired, see if you can reduce your withdrawal rate and still live a comfortable lifestyle.
 For example, if you've been regularly drawing down 4% of your portfolio, see if you can live off a 3% instead.

 Even if you match your withdrawal rate to the risk-free rate of return, it still might be too high because your investments will likely lose money during a bear market.
 Therefore, the more of a buffer you can build in retirement, the more you can withstand a bear market.